Armand72/pic-wik-toys-clone/README.md

 `npm install -g typescript`
 `npm install -g ts-node`

 The repository is composed of two package.json.
-You will need to run `npm install` <b>two times</b>.
+You will need to run `npm install` <b>two times</b>, in the root folder and in the client folder.

 <b>Create 2 .env</b>: one in the root folder the other in the client folder.